Finn Kelly: Cliff fall and redemption

-Relationship with Bea
+Relationship with Bea Nilsson

-Bea and Finn's romantic connection was revisited in May 2019, following the break down of Bea and Ned's relationship, due to his involvement in a revenge plan on Finn.
+Bea and Finn's romantic connection was revisited in May 2019, following the breakdown of Bea and Ned's relationship, due to his involvement in a revenge plan on Finn.
 Feeling guilty for the part he played in their break up, Finn attempts to get them back together.
 However, it makes Ned realise that Bea was right to end their relationship.
 Bea later thanks Finn for trying to help her out.
 The former couple later come close to kissing, leaving Bea confused and unwilling to talk about it.
 Finn also struggles and they turn to Karl and Susan for advice.
 Katie Baillie of Metro noted that Bea seemed "horrified" that she cares for Finn, and unaware that she never "quite buried her feelings" for him.
 Finn is "disappointed, but understanding" when Bea wants to forget the incident happened.

 Finn and Bea's feelings for one another are revealed when he deals with an obsessive fan, Alfie Sutton (Harry Borland), who has broken into the house to take a photo with him.
 Finn reacts violently when Alfie approaches Bea, and pulls him away.
 Alfie blackmails Finn and Bea into letting him go, knowing that Finn will get into trouble if they go to the police.
 Finn then explains to Bea that he was "overprotective" because he is in love with her, and she tells him she feels the same.
 As they attempt to keep their relationship a secret, Finn and Bea decide to go on a date outside of Erinsborough.
 Although Bea has a flashback to when she was manipulated by him, the date is a success.
 But later that day, Ned spots them kissing, putting their secret at risk.